top of page

 The goal of this profound healing and medicine system is to:

-For the yet healthy person Ayurveda comes in handy to maintain and heighten most optimal levels of Health, Wellbeing and Vitality.
+For the yet healthy person, Ayurveda comes in handy to maintain and heighten the most optimal levels of Health, Wellbeing and Vitality.
+The result is Longevity & lasting Joy.

 4. Is Ayurveda a Medicine System?

-Yes, Ayurveda is a well-organised, natural, holistic medicinal system that meticulously follows a systematic causative approach and to human biology as a system to navigate to the root of any imbalance and disease.
-Treating humans at the root starts off with the digestive system and Ayurveda allows a person to regain a state of Optimal Health, Wellness and Wellbeing which transcends our Karmic cycles.
+Yes, Ayurveda is a well-organised, natural, holistic medicinal system that meticulously follows a systematic causative approach to human biology as a system to navigate to the root of any imbalance and disease.
+Treating humans at the root starts with the first "hub of transformation," the digestive system.
+Ayurveda allows a person to regain a state of Optimal Balance & Health, Wellness and Wellbeing which transcends our karmic cycles.

 § Kaya Chikitsa (General Medicine)